ArthurChiao/arthurchiao.github.io/_posts/2022-09-28-trip-large-scale-cloud-native-networking-and-security-with-cilium-ebpf.md

 <p align="center"><img src="/assets/img/trip-ebpf-summit-2022/cilium-logs-alerting.png" width="100%" height="100%"></p>

-Besides, tracing can be helpful too, more on this lader.
+Besides, tracing can be helpful too, more on this later.

 ### 2.3.7 Misc options